It's easier than ever to send money to friends, family, or businesses.

 Online Bill Pay

-If your bank offers online bill payment, you can often make payments for free.
-Just add a payee using the name and address of the person you want to send money to – it doesn’t have to be a business.
+In your online bank portal, add a payee using the name and address of the person you want to send money to.
+It doesn’t have to be a business.
 Banks generally print and mail a check for you, so you won’t have to pay for postage or dip into your supply of checks.

 Bank P2P Payments

 In many cases, those payments are free, and funds are available almost instantly once you're up and running.
-If your bank doesn't offer Zelle, you can use the service on your own, or see what's available with your bank.
+If your bank doesn't offer Zelle, you can use the service on your own or see what's available with your bank.